Associations: A Good Samaritan Story

 We are a church-first association!
 We serve our member churches, so our Lord is lifted high!
 May our united efforts help us reach the lost and keep churches thriving!

-The three major areas of GBA assistance are: Gospel Saturation, Leadership Coaching, and Church Improvement.
+The three major areas of GBA assistance are: Gospel Saturation, Leadership Coaching, and Church Health.
 Each area is performed in a multiple of ways.

 - Church Starting/Planting

 - Disaster Relief Ministries

 - Missional Engagement

 - Spiritual Support